 5 Under normal operating conditions a small quantity of oil is expected to enter the pipeline.
 Applying the limit suggested in the gas specification, up to 20 litres of oil carry over from compressor stations is acceptable for every petajoule of gas entering the pipeline.
-At least Assuming that 150PJ of gas is transported in a yeareach year, so it is permissible for around 3,000 litres of oil to enter the pipelines during that periodeach year.
+Assuming that 150PJ of gas is transported in a year, it is permissible for around 3,000 litres of oil to enter the pipelines during that period.